10 Weird Ways to Cook a Turkey

 A big-bird variation on beer can chicken, in which the turkey is propped up on a partially full can of beer and cooked in a barbeque.
 Emeril's website and numerous other sources have recipes.

 It takes five to six hours to cook a whole small bird this way, according to Stephanie O’Dea’s blog.
 It’s doubtful this would yield crispy skin, but the moisture factor could be a little higher than with roasting in a big oven.

 Personally, I would like to try turkey done two ways:

 The best fried chicken I’ve ever had was cooked for 45 minutes in a pressure fryer (at Ianne’s Pizzeria in Pueblo, CO).
 Even the white meat was good, and that’s saying something coming from a true carnivore.
-If this could be done with a whole turkey, I’d happily spend Thanksgiving seated on a plastic booth in Pueblo.
+If this could be done with a whole turkey, I’d happily spend Thanksgiving seated on a plastic banquette in Pueblo.

 10. Deep-fried in lard

 Vegetable oil is fine, but if you’ve ever had French fries cooked in lard, you know where I’m going with this.
 Lard can make pig skin taste great (chicharron); just imagine what it could do to turkey skin.